albirrkarim/react-speech-highlight-demo/MAKE_BACKEND.md

-# Optional
+# How to build this package with open ai api integration

-This package is integrate with open ai API completions API (optional).
+This package is integrate with open ai API completions API (optional) to solve [issue](PROBLEMS.md#6-wrong-read-number).

 So we must have backend server that provide bridge api call to the open ai.